LoganLMAOOS/Twitch/README.md

 The application will be deployed and available at your Render URL.

+### First-time Setup After Deployment

+1. Access your application at the Render.com URL
+2. Register a new user account (this is separate from your Twitch account)
+   - Example: Create a user with username "admin" and a secure password
+3. After logging in, click "Connect with Twitch" to link your Twitch account
+   - This requires you to be logged in first to your application account
+   - Then you'll be redirected to Twitch to authorize the application
+4. Once connected, you'll be able to add channels and start using all features

+**Important**: The two-step authentication process (local account + Twitch) provides better security and flexibility.
+Your local account stores your preferences and settings, while the Twitch connection enables interaction with Twitch features.

 ### Important Notes for Twitch Integration

 You'll need to add your Render.com application URL to the list of authorized redirect URIs in your Twitch Developer Console: